plugcommunity/documentation/api/events/backend_events/vote.md

 # vote message

-Event passed when a user votes for a song
+Event passed when a user votes for a song.

 ### Packet Example